1.2.10 Provisions, contingent liabilities and contingent assets

 Re-measurement gains and losses arising from experience adjustments and changes in actuarial assumptions are recognised directly in other comprehensive income in the period in which they occur and are included in retained earnings in the statement of changes in equity and in the balance sheet.

-1.2.12 Government Grants
+1.2.13 Government Grants

 Government grants are recognised when there is reasonable assurance that the grant would be received and the Company would comply with all the conditions attached to them.

-Government grants related to property, plant and equipment, including non-monetary grants, are presented in the balance sheet by deducting the grant in arriving at the carrying amount of the asset.
+Government grants related to property, plant and equipment, including non¬ monetary grants, are presented in the balance sheet by deducting the grant in arriving at the carrying amount of the asset.

 Government grants of revenue in nature are recognised on a systematic basis in the statement of profit and loss over the period necessary to match them with the related costs and are adjusted with the related expenditure.
-If not related to a specific
+If not related to a specific expenditure, it is considered as income and included under "Other Operating Revenue" or "Other Income".

 The benefit of a government loan at a below-market rate of interest or loan with interest subvention and effect of this favourable interest is treated as a government grant.
-The loan or assistance is initially recognised at fair value and the government grant is measured as the difference between proceeds received and the fair value of the loan based on prevailing market interest rates and recognised on a systematic basis in the statement of profit and loss.
-The loan is subsequently measured as per the accounting policy applicable to financial liabilities.
+The loan or assistance is initially recognised at fair value and the government grant is measured as the difference between proceeds received and the fair value of

-1.2.13.
-Impairment of Non financial Assets
+1.2.14 Impairment of Non financial Assets

 An impairment loss is recognised for the amount by which the carrying amount of the asset exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.